Hanuman present in Yantra is worshipped

 New settlers from Andhra

-Sri Anjaneya Swamy, Barrack Street, Seven Wells, George Town, Chennai Four villages namely Madrascoopam where the E.I.C built a fort, Chennaicoopam, Arcoopam and Maleput were the villages that were brought/ leased by East India Company to begin with.
+Sri Anjaneya Swamy, Barrack Street, Seven Wells, George Town, Chennai Four villages namely Madrascoopam where the E.I.C. built a fort, Chennaicoopam, Arcoopam, and Maleput were the villages that were brought/ leased by East India Company to begin with.

 The labour force of these four villages was not sufficient for their factory which had a huge task of supplying textiles to the company for export.

 Therefore the company headquarters at Machillipatnam had taken pains to send people from their known destinations of present Andhra for resettlement at Madraspatnam.
-Looking at all the resettlements in old Madras, many of them were weavers, washers, bleachers and merchants of textiles only.
+Looking at all the resettlements in old Madras, many of them were weavers, washers, bleachers, and merchants of textiles only.

 The old town walls

-Sri Anjaneya Swamy Temple, Barrack Street, Seven Wells, George Town, Chennai English were trying to strengthen their hold on Chennai and they were facing threat from the French and the Mysore Sultanate.
-Hence they thought of fortifying the entire Chennai town by building walls on all the three sides with the fourth side already protected by sea.
+Sri Anjaneya Swamy Temple, Barrack Street, Seven Wells, George Town, Chennai English were trying to strengthen their hold on Chennai and they were facing threats from the French and the Mysore Sultanate.
+Hence they thought of fortifying the entire Chennai town by building walls on all three sides with the fourth side already protected by sea.
 Before the wall was built, Tippu Sultan raided the city in 1767 and Haider Ali in 1769.
 Water supply from the Seven Wells, the Government House, and the St. Thomas Mount had come under threat then.
 These raids hastened the English to take up the project of building the wall for the town immediately.

 Barrack Street, Seven wells

-The huge area between old jail road and Barrack Street is now being used as an extension and hostel for Stanley Medical Hospital and College.
+The huge area between Old Jail Road and Barrack Street is now being used as an extension and hostel for Stanley Medical Hospital and College.
 Practically Sri Hanuman temple is the first structure to be found on the right side of this road.

 Pala Kurichchi

 This whole area in those days was inflicted with battle and war.
 Soldiers had been camping in this area.
-Earlier whoever wanted to attack Madras they must have come through this place only.
+Earlier whoever wanted to attack Madras must have come through this place only.
 Later when the British built their protective wall their soldiers must have been stationed here.
-It might be the reason as to why this road got the name “Barrack Street”.
-The huge area between old jail road and Barrack Street, presently where the extension and hostel for Stanley Medical Hospital and Collage are there must have been a barrack for the armed men.
-Locals say the area is known as “Pala Kurichchi” from old time.
+It might be the reason why this road got the name ‘Barrack Street’.
+The huge area between Old Jail Road and Barrack Street, presently where the extension and hostel for Stanley Medical Hospital and Collage are must have been a barrack for the armed men.
+Locals say the area is known as ‘Pala Kurichchi’ from old times.
 In Tamil Kurichchi or Kurinjchi is referred to a place adjacent to a hill.
-It is not clear as to why this place should be called by this name.
+It is not understood as to why this place should be called by the name Pala Kurichchi.

 Barrack Road Sri Anjaneya temple